(Inspired by George Verwer’s booklet ‘Pseudo-discipleship’.)

 Therefore, people who can relate to this personality needs to be careful not to lie even if you think you are helpless.
 There always in an option.
 Remember none of us is ever tested beyond what we can bear and that we are provided a way out whenever we face a trial (1 Cor 10:13).

 The perpetual liars needs to repent whether they have habituated it or have just gotten comfortable with it.
 The Grace and Mercy of God beckons.
-Repent and do not delay because the longer you delay, the longer and deeper you suffer and the longer it will take to mend the consequential damages caused.
+Repent and do not delay because the longer you delay, the longer and deeper your torment will be, and the longer it will take to mend the consequential damages caused.

 In John 8:44, Jesus said, “You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.”

-I sincerely plead and hope that you do take extreme care not end up being daughters and sons of the Devil by living a life of lie.
+I sincerely plead and hope that we do take extreme care not end up being daughters and sons of the Devil by living a life of lie because lies destroy our vertical relationship with God and our horizontal relationship with people, not to mention the dire consequences it usually brought about.

-Nonetheless, there is Hope, as always, in Christ because He also said in John 5:19 “….
+We must remind ourselves constantly that there is Hope, as always, in Christ, to live a life of righteousness because He provides us the will and strength to conform in His image.
+Jesus said in John 5:19 “….
 Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does.”

-We must learn to throw off this sin or any others sin, for that matter, that easily entangles (Hebrews 12:1) and strive to live in truthfulness because we have come to know the Truth and the Truth has set us free!
+We must learn to throw off this sin or any others sin, for that matter, that easily entangles (Hebrews 12:1) and strive to live in truthfulness because we have come to know the Truth and the Truth has set us free in Christ!
 (John 8:32)

-May our merciful God give you the Will and Strength to live from now onwards in truthfulness (if you needed to) as we are each given just one life.
-And if that life is gone, which it could any second, we’d have forfeit the chance to repent forever in exchange for an eternity of weeping and gnashing of teeth.
+May our merciful God give you the Will and Strength to live henceforth in truthfulness (if you needed to) as each one of us are given just one life.
+And if that life is gone, which it could any any day, we’d have forfeit the chance to repent forever in exchange for an eternity of weeping and gnashing of teeth.

 – Chingngaihlian Tunglut